lauramanzanos23/INSY_674_FinalProject/README.md

 **Context and Motivation**
 - 80% of films do not have strong ROI despite high production costs (Forbes, 2019).
-- We help production companies identify the right combination of financial, talent, and creative investment that drives popularity and revenue.
+- This project helps production teams identify pre-release signals that drive popularity and revenue.

 **Who Can Use This**
-1. Studio Executive: allocates budgets based on experience and relationships.
+1. Studio Executive: budget and greenlight decisions.
-2. Casting Director: needs reliable signals for cast shortlisting decisions.
+2. Casting Director: cast shortlisting with ROI signals.
-3. Independent Producer: one poor casting decision can break the project.
+3. Independent Producer: reduce high-cost casting risk.
-4. Production Data Analyst: needs a unified dashboard for scenario testing.
+4. Production Data Analyst: scenario testing and decision support.

 **Data Source**
-- Source: The Movie Database (TMDB) official API.
+- The Movie Database (TMDB) official API, 2010–2025.
-- Period: 2010–2025.
-- Entities used: Movies, top-billed cast, directors.
+- Entities: Movies, top-billed cast, directors.
-- TMDB popularity used as a proxy for audience interest.
+- TMDB popularity as a proxy for audience interest.
-- Data collected via authenticated API calls.

 **End-to-End Process**
 1. Build a clean and enriched dataset with pre-release features.
 2. Train and evaluate supervised models for popularity prediction.
 3. Train and evaluate semi-supervised models for revenue-tier prediction.
-4. Compare model performance with robust metrics (RMSE for popularity, macro-F1 for revenue tiers).
+4. Compare model performance with robust metrics.
 5. Export best-performing models for integration into a decision-support app.

 ---